karenpayneoregon/teaching-2022-intermediate/WindowsNotifications/readme.md

 ﻿# About

+What is a toast notification in Windows 10?
+Send a local toast notification from a C# app - Windows apps ...
+A toast notification is a message that your app can construct and deliver to your user while they are not currently inside your app.

 A very simple example for `toast notifications` where it is configured to clear the event to capture user actions when the application is closed, to change this behavior comment out the code in form closing event.

 Notes